-The Apple, Cashew and Swiss Salad Ingredients
+The Apple, Cashew, and Swiss Salad Ingredients

 Crafting the Tangy Apple Cider Vinaigrette

-Pure maple syrup is not pancake syrup.
 Pancake syrup will not work in this recipe.
 Please be sure to read the label when purchasing.
 Pure maple syrup has a lower glycemic index than sugar.
 The ratio for sugar and pure maple syrup is 1:1.

 The apple swiss salad would go great with the spiced baked ham recipe!
 My family has made the apple swiss salad for Easter and Thanksgiving!